Home / Treatment / Chemotherapy / Key Chemotherapy Statistics

 Three cancer patients experiencing side effects of chemotherapy treatment

-• Diarrhea is a common chemotherapy side effect, but the likelihood and severity of this side effect ranges widely depending on the specific drugs administered.
-According to a 2020 report by doctors at Case Western Reserve University:
+Diarrhea is a common side effect of chemotherapy.
+However, its likelihood and severity depend on the specific drugs used.
+According to a Case Western Reserve University 2020 report: